iclr-blogposts/2024/_posts/2024-05-07-unraveling-the-impact-of-training-samples.md

 <br>
 For example, in the figure above, they compared two models trained on LIVING17 dataset.
 The only difference between these two models is whether they are trained with or without standard data augmentations.
 By exploring the training sample importance matrix using the method mentioned above, they speculated that the model trained with data augmentation prefers using "web" to predict the class "spider" and using "yellow polka dots" to predict the class "salamander".
 Therefore, they added "web" or "yellow polka dots" texture to test samples and found out that only the prediction of the model with data augmentation changes a lot.
 This experiment verified the previous work that the data augmentation will enhance the texture bias.

-The ModelDiff shows that the data attribution methods can be key tools for understanding model behaviors and distinguishing the subtle differences of algorithms
+The ModelDiff shows that the data attribution methods can be key tools for understanding model behaviors and distinguishing the subtle differences of algorithms.

 ### Data Leakage Detection
 Except for comparing learning algorithms, we can also leverage the importance score to find training samples which are most relevant to the model prediction.
 By empirically observing the training samples with different importance magnitude, Harshay et al. <d-cite key="shah2022modeldiff"></d-cite>  find that the training samples with large importance magnitude consistently look similar to the test sample which also follows the intuition: *training samples most similar to the test sample are most relevant to the prediction* (see the first line of the figure).